How to Go Back to Your Natural Hair Color

 Late fall is the perfect time to give your locks a hair color hiatus.
 Weaning off the bottle will help improve the health of your tresses and can save you serious time and money.
 It's especially important to give your strands a break if you’ve been compromising their integrity with too many lightening sessions this summer.
 But after months or even years of regularly scheduled color appointments, how do you seamlessly go back to your roots?
-You need a game plan, and we have just one for going back to your natural color stress-free.
+It is not just a case of stripping away the hair color; you need a game plan, and we have just the one for going back to your natural hair color stress-free.

 Work with the color you have to help you get where you want.
 If you add some lowlights or shadowing to the top, it sets up the perfect grow-out ombré situation.
 Darker roots with lighter ends are an easy way to have the best of both worlds—and you can go a long time without any color touch-ups.
 Discuss a personal grow-out schedule that works best for you.